stastnypremysl/lsql-csv/README.md

     me3:x:1002:1002::/home/me3:/bin/bash
     nobody:x:65534:65534:nobody:/var/empty:/bin/false

-The sort block is the equivalent of `order by` in SQL.
+The sort block is the equivalent of `ORDER BY` in SQL.

 If we wanted descendingly sorted output, we might create a pipe to the `tac` command - the `tac` command prints the lines in reverse order: